bouchard/slate/source/index.html.md

 # Introduction

-Welcome to the API documentation for ElectionBuddy (electionbuddy.com).
-Currently the only open API we offer is single sign-on (SSO) for authenticating individual voters.
+Welcome to the SSO API documentation for ElectionBuddy (electionbuddy.com).

 # Single Sign-On (SSO)